my0218/credit-risk-classification/README.md

 Results:
---Logistic Regression Model with Original Data:
+1. Logistic Regression Model with Original Data:
-   Accuracy Score: The accuracy score of the model on the testing data is not explicitly mentioned in the code.
+   --Accuracy Score: The accuracy score of the model on the testing data is 0.99 on f1-score.
-   Precision Score: The precision score for the healthy loan (label 0) is 1.00, indicating that all predicted healthy loans are correct.
-For high-risk loans
+   --Precision Score: The precision score for the healthy loan (label 0) is 1.00, indicating that all predicted healthy loans are correct.
-   (label 1), the precision score is 0.87, suggesting that 87% of predicted high-risk loans are correct.
-    Recall Score: The recall score for both healthy loan (label 0) and high-risk loan (label 1) is 1.00, indicating that the model correctly identifies all instances of both classes.
---Logistic Regression Model with Resampled Training Data:
-   Accuracy Score: The accuracy score of the model on the testing data is not explicitly mentioned in the code.
-   Precision Score: The precision score for the healthy loan (label 0) is 1.00, indicating perfect precision.
 For high-risk loans (label 1), the precision score is 0.87, suggesting that 87% of predicted high-risk loans are correct.
+    --Recall Score: The recall score for both healthy loan (label 0) is 1.00 while the one for high-riak loan (label 1) is 0.89 indicating that the model correctly identifies all instances of healthy loan but lower instances of high-risk loan.

+2. Logistic Regression Model with Resampled Training Data:
+   --Accuracy Score: The accuracy score of the model on the testing data is 1.0 on f1-score.
+   --Precision Score: The precision score for the healthy loan (label 0) is 1.00, indicating perfect precision.
+For high-risk loans (label 1), the precision score is 0.87, suggesting that 87% of predicted high-risk loans are correct.
-  Recall Score: The recall score for both healthy loan (label 0) and high-risk loan (label 1) is 1.00, indicating that the model correctly identifies all instances of both classes.
+  --Recall Score: The recall score for both healthy loan (label 0) and high-risk loan (label 1) is 1.00, indicating that the model correctly identifies all instances of both classes.

 Summary: